 Black Liberation Theology; Similar to Liberation theology with the focus on the black population.
 Used more often here in the United States.

-Equity; a concept tied to “critical theory,” which slices up society into identity groups based on race, gender, sexual proclivities, and other factors, while dividing the groups into oppressed and oppressors, similar to how Marxism labels people as oppressors or the oppressed based on class.
+Equity; Equal outcomes (not equal opportunity).
+A concept tied to “critical theory,” which slices up society into identity groups based on race, gender, sexual proclivities, and other factors, while dividing the groups into oppressed and oppressors, similar to how Marxism labels people as oppressors or the oppressed based on class.
 In political parlance, equity commonly refers to equality of outcome, rather than equal treatment.
 The ideology assumes that if an “oppressed” group on average gets a worse life outcome, it’s primarily because of “systemic” discrimination by an “oppressor” group.